kcgidw/fao/readme.md

 **If you've been playing FAO, someone else is hosting the code and I have no control over it!**

+This repo will also be archived.
+Thanks for playing!

 ---

 # Fake Artist Online